-The standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's consolidated financial statements are disclosed below.
+The new and amended standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's financial statements are disclosed below.
 The Group is currently assessing the potential impact of these new standards and interpretations and will adopt them when they become effective.